 An important element to product value is the long-term cost of your selection.
 Some materials may have a lower up-front cost, but to maintain that product ends up costing you more in the end.
 For example, Vinyl Composite Tile (VCT) is often a budget friendly flooring option with a lower price point but requires multiple wax coatings annually to maintain the desired performance.
 The cost to apply these coatings quickly add up to a flooring that is costly to maintain.

 LVT, while slightly more expensive, offers a more economical life cycle cost because coatings are not required to maintain performance levels.
 When making your selections, look for LVTs that offer no polish options, meaning their warranties are applicable without the requirement of wax or a finish to be applied to the floor.
 All of Mannington Commercial’s LVTs are warranted as no polish required and most have the added protection of Quantum Guard Elite to hold up to tough commercial applications.

-With so many great characteristics, it is easy to see why LVT is such a widely used commercial material.
+With so many great characteristics, it is easy to see why Luxury Vinyl Tile is such a widely used commercial material.
 It continues to take share from other categories as its popularity and usability grows.
 Check out more information about Mannington Commercial’s LVT line and other informational articles about LVT and other topics on our blog.

 Want to keep learning?
 Download a guide to commercial LVT basics.